If you’ve got a great idea in the areas we support, browse our grant schemes to find the one that’s right for you.

 Providing support for postdoctoral researchers at academic organisations in the Republic of Ireland who aim to become independent scientists leading their own group.

 Offering postdoctoral research scientists the opportunity to re-establish their scientific careers after a continuous break from research of at least two years.

 Providing long-term funding for senior research scientists of international standing.

-Providing support for independent researchers at academic organisations in the UK and Republic of Ireland who'll become leaders in their scientific field.
+Providing support for established independent scientific researchers who are leaders in their field.